Murder One (TV series): The Goldilocks Murder

 The jury convicts Neil of Jessica's murder.
 The prosecutor Miriam Grasso insists that Neil's bail be revoked and that he not be shown any celebrity treatment and be put into the prison's general population.
 Although Ted vows to appeal, the judge gives a lengthy speech on her disgust with Neil for his brutal crime and how in the face of "overwhelming evidence" he's shown no remorse.
 Neil is taken away in chains crying.
-The next day Neil's fears are realized as his becomes the celebrity target in a hardened prison.
+The next day Neil's fears are realized as he becomes the celebrity target in a hardened prison.

 Knowing Neil can't survive in prison any longer, Ted makes one last desperate plea to Richard and Julie to come clean with what really happened that night.
 Ted discovers that Richard is dying of AIDS and would videotape Jessica having sex.
 Richard agrees to testify and authenticate the sought after videotape showing Richard's drug lord friend Roberto Portalegre murdering Jessica.
 It is also revealed that Portalegre sent the assassin to kill Dave Blalock when the video tape exposing Richard's alibi surfaced.
 He also had Holly Gerges, who was an obsessed fan of Neil's, killed whilst in police custody and was behind the kidnapping of Ted's daughter, Elizabeth.
 Neil is vindicated and Portalegre is subsequently arrested for the murder of Jessica Costello.

 Portalegre offers to pay Ted 20 million dollars to defend him, considering lawyers willing to do anything for money.
 Ted declines his offer and later leaves his law practice in the hopes of reconciling with his wife.

 At the celebration party, Chris confides in Ted that he was considering paying off an official in the District Attorney's Office who offered to have Neil's conviction overturned.
 Ted, who previously stated his opposition to the offer, surprises Chris by pulling out a suitcase full of money which was presumably intended to pay off the same official.

 Portalegre is convicted of the murder and sentenced to death.
 Dr. Lester is convicted of perjury and obstruction of justice and sentenced to ten years in prison.
 Richard dies nine days after taking the witness stand.